 MCL is an experienced contractor, installing many of the products they manufacture.
 This includes a range of flap valves.
 Please visit our main site at www.martinchilds.com for details of our other products and services.

 Projects up to a value of £1M have been successfully completed over the last 10 years for clients such as the Environment Agency, British Waterways and many of the large UK contractors.

 MCL is celebrating its 20 year anniversary in 2019.
 That’s two decades emphasising health and safety, quality of service and our high standards of project delivery.

 Should you have a project that needs early contractor involvement or tender enquiries please contact us here.

 Bathpool Flap Valves

 These flap valves are rarely submerged.
-They are only used in anger when the River Tone has been locked at the tidal doors on a high tide and there has been heavy rain fall in land resulting in the water levels rising from the water fallen on high ground (the Quantocks) and running into the water coarse beyond the flaps, which is the discharge point into the Tone.
+They are only used in anger when the River Tone has been locked at the tidal doors on a high tide and there has been heavy rain fall in-land.
+This results in the water levels rising.
+The water falls on high ground (the Quantocks) and runs into the water coarse beyond the flaps, which is the discharge point into the Tone.
 However if the Tone has been locked by a high tide this area fills up very quickly and can result in flooding within the local residential area.

 Could more work be done to protect the residential area at high tide when there’s heavy rainfall?